retog/greuro/README.md

  * Energy usage of the Bitcoin network: "the entire Bitcoin mining network is on par with Ireland for electricity consumption" [http://karlodwyer.github.io/publications/pdf/bitcoin_KJOD_2014.pdf]](http://karlodwyer.github.io/publications/pdf/bitcoin_KJOD_2014.pdf)

-Just found that somebody has been thinking along very similar lines, haven't reda through it yet: https://www.academia.edu/11534054/From_GREXIT_to_GREURO_A_Third_Way_for_Greece
+ * Just found that somebody has been thinking along similar lines and also using the term "GREURO": https://www.academia.edu/11534054/From_GREXIT_to_GREURO_A_Third_Way_for_Greece